 - Pricing risk: This is the risk that current pricing benchmarks do not adequately consider the prospective impact of climate change resulting in systemic under-pricing of climate exposed risks.
-The host syndicate's business planning process establishes how much exposure in certain classes of business or geographic area we wish to accept.
-We rely on a strong feedback loop between our claims and underwriting teams to ensure that emerging claims trends and themes can be contemplated in the business planning process, the rating tools and the underwriter's risk by risk transactional level considerations.
-Our underwriters are empowered to think about climate risk during their underwriting process in order to determine the implication on each risk. - Catastrophe risk: This is the risk that current models do not adequately capture the impacts of climate change on the frequency, severity or nature of natural catastrophes or other extreme weather events.
-The syndicate utilises Risk Management Solutions ('RMS') models to facilitate the estimation of aggregate exposures based on the syndicate's underwriting portfolio.
-There is an on-going feedback loop between (re)insurers and catastrophe model vendors which has contributed to model improvements.
+The syndicate's business planning process establishes how much exposure in certain classes of business or geographic area we wish to accept.
+We benefit from a feedback loop between our claims and underwriting teams to ensure that emerging claims trends and themes can be contemplated in the business planning process, the rating tools and the underwriter's risk by risk transactional level considerations.
+Our underwriters are empowered to think about climate risk during their underwriting process in order to determine the implication on each risk. - Catastrophe risk: This is the risk that current models do not adequately capture the impacts of climate change on the frequency, severity or nature of natural catastrophes or other extreme weather events (e.g. wildfires) that could drive higher-than-expected insured losses.
+The syndicate utilises commercial catastrophe models to facilitate the estimation of aggregate exposures based on the syndicate's underwriting portfolio.
+These catastrophe models are updated to reflect the latest scientific perspectives.
 Catastrophe models are evolving to include new or secondary perils which may or may not be related to climate change.
-In addition, the syndicate runs a series of Natural Catastrophe Realistic Disaster Scenarios ('RDS') on a regular basis which monitors the syndicate's exposure to these perils.
-These include hurricanes in the US, typhoons in Japan, European windstorms and floods in the UK. - Reserve risk: This is the risk that established reserves are not sufficient, in particular for longer tail business, to reflect the ultimate impact climate change may have on paid losses.
-With support from our group actuarial team, claims teams and other members of management the syndicate establishes financial provisions for our ultimate claims liabilities. - Asset risk: This is the risk that climate change has a significant impact across a number of industries which may negatively impact the value of investments in those companies.
-The syndicate considers the impact of climate change on its asset portfolio by seeking to incorporate an assessment of environmental risks in the investment process.
+In addition, the syndicate runs a series of Natural Catastrophe Realistic Disaster Scenarios ('RDS') on a monthly basis which monitors the syndicate's exposure to certain scenarios that could occur.
+These include hurricanes in the US, typhoons in Japan, European windstorms and floods in the UK. - Asset risk: This is the risk that climate change has a significant impact across a number of industries which may negatively impact the value of investments in those companies.
+The syndicate considers the impact of climate change on the host's asset portfolio by seeking to incorporate an assessment of environmental risks in the investment process.
 We subscribe to the research services of a specialist company in the field of environmental, social and governance research and have integrated their proprietary ratings into the internal credit process applied to investments in corporate debt securities.
-A minimum standard for Environmental, Social and Governance ('ESG') performance is defined and companies not meeting the required standard will be excluded from the approved list of issuers.
-The analysis also includes a consideration of the sustainability of each company with regard to the potential decline in demand in specific sectors.
+A minimum standard for the environmental, social and governance performance is defined and companies not meeting the required standard will be excluded from the approved list of issuers.
+The analysis also includes a consideration of the sustainability of each company with regard to the potential decline in demand in specific sectors. - Reserve risk: This is the risk that established reserves are not sufficient to reflect the ultimate impact climate change may have on paid losses.
+This includes liability risk for unanticipated losses arising from our clients facing litigation if they are held to be responsible for contributing to climate change, or for failing to act properly to respond to the various impacts of climate change.
+With support from our group actuarial team, claims teams and other members of management the syndicate establishes financial provisions for our ultimate claims liabilities.
+The syndicate maintains a prudent approach to reserving to help mitigate the uncertainty within the reserves estimation process.